vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - Spam prevention:

-  - Stop orders will only be accepted from keys with either a non-zero open position or at least one active order.
+  - In markets which allow leverage.
+Stop orders will only be accepted from keys with either a non-zero open position or at least one active order.

   - A network parameter will control the maximum number of stop orders per party (suggested initial value: between 4 and 10).

-  - If the trader's position size moves to zero exactly, and they have no open orders, all stop orders will be cancelled.
+  - In markets which allow leverage.
+If the trader's position size moves to zero exactly, and they have no open orders, all stop orders will be cancelled.

+  - In spot markets, as their is no concept of a position, the trader will need to lock the funds required to execute the wrapped order in the holding account even before the stop order is triggered.
+Refer to section [spot trading](./0080-SPOT-product_builtin_spot.md#7-trading) for the calculation of the required funds.

 ### Iceberg / transparent iceberg orders